CodeYourFuture/syllabus/docs/html-css/week-1/mentors.md

 ### CSS Project

-Make sure the put the student in similar ability teams as far as you can.
+Make sure the put the trainee in similar ability teams as far as you can.

 You can use this project to run out the rest of the lesson if you have extra time or remove it if you're short for time.
 It's purely a consolidation exercise from the day.